Emory-CBIS/HINT/README.md

 # Hierarchical Independent Analysis Toolbox (HINT)

 The Hierarchical INdependent component analysis Toolbox (HINT), is Matlab toolbox that serves as a platform for hierarchical ICA techniques.
-The toolbox currently supports hierarchical ICA as described in Shi and Guo (2017).
+The toolbox currently supports hierarchical ICA as described in Shi and Guo (2016).

+Supported by the National Institute of Mental Health under Award Number R01MH105561.

 ## Usage